heriram/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 ## <a name="Introduction">Introduction</a>  ##

-In this document, we describe the support for data ingestion in AsterixDB, an open-source Big Data Management System (BDMS) that provides a platform for storage and analysis of large volumes of semi-structured data.
+In this document, we describe the support for data ingestion in AsterixDB.
 Data feeds are a new mechanism for having continuous data arrive into a BDMS from external sources and incrementally populate a persisted dataset and associated indexes.
-We add a new BDMS architectural component, called a data feed, that makes a Big Data system the caretaker for functionality that used to live outside, and we show how it improves users’ lives and system performance.
+We add a new BDMS architectural component, called a data feed, that makes a Big Data system the caretaker for functionality that used to live outside, and we show how it improves users' lives and system performance.

 ## <a name="DataFeedBasics">Data Feed Basics</a>  ##